 Every single time I have used this service I have been given a substitution which honestly, could almost be considered a pro.
 Here’s how it works.
 If they are out of a certain product that you ordered, they will substitute it with something similar but better and not charge you the difference.

 For instance, I once ordered a 4 pack of pudding.
 They were out, so they substituted a 6 pack.
 Another time I had ordered the Great Value brand whole wheat bread.
 They were out, so they substituted Sara Lee whole wheat bread.

 If I had been shopping in the store, they would have been out of those items and I would not have gotten them or I’d have had to get the “better” item and pay the difference.
 So that is why I say this could be a pro.

 Before your car is loaded, you are informed if there were any substitutions.
 You can always decline the substitutions that are chosen for you.

 3. You can’t use coupons.

-As you can see from my Walmart Grocery Pickup* review the pros far outweigh the cons for me.
+As you can see from my review the pros far outweigh the cons for me.
 It has been an incredible blessing to me, especially while I was pregnant and now with two kiddos.

 For now, I only use the grocery pickup about once or twice a month to stock up on items that I can get the cheapest at Walmart.
-If you decide to use Walmart grocery pickup, I’d love to hear what you think about it.
-Leave a comment below!
+Otherwise I love shopping at Aldi.
+See what I purchase at Aldi in this post.